Measurement and effective field theory interpretation of the photon-fusion production cross section of a pair of W bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Analysis strategy

 The results of the analysis are extracted with a binned maximum likelihood fit of the $\ptemu$ distribution in the SR and the CR, where $\ptemu$ is defined as the magnitude of the vectorial $\pt$ sum of the selected electron and muon.
 The observable $\ptemu$ separates the processes with missing transverse momentum ($\ptmiss$), such as the signal and the inclusive $\PW\PW$ production from processes with low $\ptmiss$, such as the DY background, which dominate the low-$\ptemu$ bins, and the nonprompt background from multijet production.
 Systematic uncertainties are relatively larger for $\ptmiss$ than $\ptemu$, which explains the choice of observable.

 In the maximum likelihood fits to extract the total and fiducial cross sections, the parameter of interest is the signal strength, while three other parameters are left free to float: \begin{enumerate} \item the DY background normalization, correlated between the SR and the CR; \item the inclusive $\PW\PW$ normalization, correlated between the SR and the CR; \item the event weight correction for $\ntracks=0$ (described in Section~\ref{sec:corr}), correlated between the DY and the inclusive $\PW\PW$ backgrounds. \end{enumerate} The DY and inclusive $\PW\PW$ background normalizations are mostly constrained from the large CR sample, while the $\ntracks$ correction gets constrained by the DY background in the low-$\ptemu$ bins.
-In the likelihood scans to extract constraints on EFT operators, the $\ggtoww$ signal strength does not float but, instead, one EFT coefficient is varied at a time.
+In the likelihood scans to extract constraints on EFT operators, the SM $\ggtoww$ signal is constrained within uncertainties to its theoretical prediction and one EFT coefficient at a time, affecting the $\ggtoww$ process, is treated as a freely floating parameter of interest.